 How do returns work with ContactsDirect?

-We didn’t experience any of these scenarios, however.
-And from our research, it seems unlikely that you will either.
+We didn’t experience any of these scenarios, and from our research, it seems unlikely that you will either.
 The best way to protect yourself from incorrect products is to double-check that you enter your prescription information correctly when ordering.
-Double-checking at that point can save you from headaches later!